cvdsfif/typizator-test/README.md

 Nothing better than tests to show how the library works.
 Simply read [these tests](https://github.com/cvdsfif/typizator-test/blob/main/tests/index.test.ts) and you'll know how to use this.

+Tests are this library's purpose, so reading and understanding tests is really the right entry point... :)